sperciva/sperciva.github.io/README.md

 ### About me

 I am a TEAM-UP postdoc at Michigan State University in the department of Biochemistry and Molecular Biology.
-My research involves using topological data analysis to study plant tomography as part of a collaboration with PIs Dan Chitwood, Arjun Krishnan, Beronda Montgomery, and Liz Munch.
+My research involves using topological data analysis to study plant tomography as part of a collaboration with PIs Dan Chitwood, Aman Husbands, Arjun Krishnan, Beronda Montgomery, and Liz Munch.

 **Research Interests**
 * Computational topology